Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Introduction

 \section{Introduction}

 The pursuit domain, or predator-prey problem is a classical and interesting research domain which acts as one of the widely used fundamental testbeds for coordination techniques since it was proposed by Benda et al. \cite{benda1986optimal}.
-On one hand, its apparently simple problem setup and flexibility in approaches or concept evaluations lead to both its popular and the toy domain impression.
-On the other hand, it is challenging and thus a good domain for the research of swarm intelligence emerged from the cooperations among robots or agents, which has drawn much attention of researchers on various versions of the pursuit domain.
+On one hand, its apparently simple problem setup and flexibility in approaches or concept evaluations lead to both its popularity and the toy domain impression.
+On the other hand, it is challenging and thus a good domain for the research of swarm intelligence emerged from the cooperation among robots or agents, which has drawn much attention of researchers on various versions of the pursuit domain.

 At first, greedy coordination strategies were manually designed by Korf \cite{korf1992simple}, part of which were improved by Haynes et al. \cite{haynes1995evolving}.
-After that, Haynes et al. \cite{haynes1995evolving,haynes1995strongly,HaynesEvolvingBehavioral,HaynesLearning1998} tried to improve the pursuit performance using evolutionary algorithms, such as genetic programming (GP) \cite{koza1992genetic}, strongly typed genetic programming (STGP) \cite{MontanaSTGP1995}, and cases learning methods successivelly.
-In addition, Undeger and Polat \cite{Undeger2010} treated the multi-agent dynamic pursuing problem in partially observable environments with obstacles as the dynamic path planning and task allocation problem, and proposed the multi-agent real-time pursuit (MAPS) algorithm.
+After that, Haynes et al. \cite{haynes1995evolving,haynes1995strongly,HaynesEvolvingBehavioral,HaynesLearning1998} improved the pursuit performance using evolutionary algorithms, such as genetic programming (GP) \cite{koza1992genetic}, strongly typed genetic programming (STGP) \cite{montana1995strongly}, and cases learning methods successively.
+However, these methods cannot assure $100\%$ capture.
+In 2000s, Undeger and Polat \cite{Undeger2010} treated the multi-agent dynamic pursuing problem in partially observable environments with obstacles as a dynamic path planning and task allocation problem and proposed the multi-agent real-time pursuit (MAPS) algorithm.
 Besides, much works have been done in the field of reinforcement learning (RL).
-For example, Ishiwaka et al. \cite{ISHIWAKA2003245} investigated the mechanism for the emergence of the predators' cooperative behaviors aiming to capture the prey in the continous world.
-Barrett et al. \cite{Barrett2011Empirical,BARRETT2017132} evaluated the designed ad hoc teamwork performance in the pursuit domain as one benchmark task.
-As researches going on, the capture reliablity and the efficiency of approaches have both been improved.
-Finally, a detailed survey on the pursuit domain was given by Stone and Veloso \cite{Stone2000}.
+For example, Ishiwaka et al. \cite{ISHIWAKA2003245} investigated the mechanism of the emergence of the predators' cooperative behaviors aiming to capture the prey in the continuous world.
+Barrett et al. \cite{Barrett2011Empirical,BARRETT2017132} evaluated the designed single agent in the ad hoc teamwork and took the pursuit domain as one benchmark task.
+As researches going on, the capture reliability and the efficiency of approaches have both been improved.
+A detailed survey on the pursuit domain can be found in \cite{Stone2000}.